isismd/isismd/README.md

 -`🪐´- Current Focus:

-I am currently dedicated to enhancing my Front-End skills by delving deeper into JavaScript-based libraries and frameworks (mostly Vue and Next.js).
-I also like to venture into the world of Web Design (check my [Behance](https://www.behance.net/isismd)) and have a great interest in machine learning algorithms.
+I am currently dedicated to enhancing my Front-End skills by delving deeper into JavaScript-based libraries and frameworks (mostly Vue and React with Next.js).

 -`💌´- How to Reach Me: